hudsonkoyanagi/32BitComputer/README.md

 * 1111: JLE : C = 0 OR Z = 1

 ### RET #14, 0x0E
-Return from subroutine by jumping to address in JR (does not clear JR)
+Return from subroutine by jumping to address in LR (does not clear LR)

 0000 1110 ZZZZ ZZZZ ZZZZ ZZZZ ZZZZ ZZZZ ZZZZ